Course Title and Description |

 Section A and Section B have different instructors but cover the same course material.

 This course has a prerequisite.
-Students wishing to register for Algebra 2 must demonstrate that they have successfully completed (or are currently enrolled in) Algebra 1.
+Students wishing to register for Geometry must demonstrate that they have successfully completed (or are currently enrolled in) Algebra 1.
 Please submit evidence of success in Algebra 1 (by uploading a relevant report card) during the application process.

 |